leungll/NENU-Courses/README.md

 ## Preface
 > As mentioned in the course guide of Zhejiang University, when we come to a university, from the first contact with many courses until we complete them one by one, we often collect a lot of information and intelligence in the process.

 Some are e-books that need to be searched online, every time you see a new course, Google the name of the textbook.
 Some can be found immediately, while others require a lot of eyesight.
-Some are past test papers or A4 papers, which have been carefully compiled by predecessors.
-Collecting and making, with the idea that it can be useful to others, is made public, but it needs to be explored in various groups or privately and passed down from generation to generation from seniors.
+Some are past test papers or A4 papers, which have been carefully compiled by predecessors, collecting and making, with the idea that it can be useful to others, is made public, but it needs to be explored in various groups or privately and passed down from generation to generation from seniors.
 Some skills are suddenly understood after taking a course, which turns out to be the focus of this course, could have been done better and easier.

 I have also worked very hard to collect various course materials, but in the end, the acquisition of some important information is often purely accidental.
 This state often makes me feel scared and uneasy.
 I also finally had some methods and conclusions after the course, but these ideas had no place to express.
 In the end, I could only dissipate the experience gained by spending time and energy in the long oblivion.